smarvin/webdataconnector/docs/index.md

     * Taco CLI
     * WDC boilerplate connector
     * WDC 3.0 SDK
-    * Various utitlities for building, packaging, and signing your connectors
+    * Various utilities for building, packaging, and signing your connectors

 1. Verify the install by typing the following: